-SOS' government grants and contracts are subject to inspection and audit by the appropriate governmental funding agencies.
+The Organization's government grants and contracts are subject to inspection and audit by the appropriate governmental funding agencies.
 The purpose is to determine whether program funds were used in accordance with their respective guidelines and regulations.
 Such audits could generate expenditure disallowances under terms of the grants or contracts.